Compiled by the Road Trip Alberta team

 Creekside RV Rentals

-Located just outside of Edmonton in neighbouring Sherwood Park, Creekside RV Rentals offers a small fleet of 7 holiday trailers comes with reasonable weekly pricing and no maximum on driving kilometers.
+Located just outside of Edmonton in neighbouring Sherwood Park, Creekside RV Rentals offers a small fleet of holiday trailers with reasonable weekly pricing and no maximum on driving kilometres.
 A truck for towing a trailer is also available for rent.
 Most trailers are newer than 5 years.

 Peer-to-Peer RV Rentals in Alberta